STO11/grao-laravel-crud/readme.md

 | `table_name` | The name of the database table |
 | `--fields` | Name the fields with their types separated by a colon. |

-> Go to the file do the necessary and then run the commands below to create the table in the database:
+> Go to the file make the necessary modifications and then execute the commands below to create the table in the database:

 ```sh